vynguyen175/101488823_comp3123_labtest2/README.md

    REACT_APP_OPENWEATHER_KEY=your_real_key_here
    ```

-3. Start the dev server:
+3. Start the development server:

    ```bash
    npm start
    ```

-4. (Optional) Build for production to verify everything compiles:
+4. (Optional) Build for production to double-check everything compiles:

    ```bash
    npm run build
    ```

-## API Usage
+## API Used

-- `https://api.openweathermap.org/data/2.5/weather`: Retrieves the current conditions shown in the hero card and stats.
+- `https://api.openweathermap.org/data/2.5/weather`: Supplies the current temperature, feels-like value, humidity, wind speed, condition, and icon used in the hero card and stats.
-- `https://api.openweathermap.org/data/2.5/forecast`: Pulls the next five data points for the forecast row, which deduplicates by calendar day before rendering.
+- `https://api.openweathermap.org/data/2.5/forecast`: Provides the upcoming entries that are deduplicated by localized weekday names before rendering the forecast cards.
-- Both endpoints are called with the selected unit (metric or imperial) so toggling the unit button re-fetches every value.
+- Both endpoints respect the selected unit (metric or imperial), so toggling the button re-fetches both responses to keep labels and numbers coherent.

-## Notes & Assumptions
+## Notes

-- The hero and forecast cards expect PNG/SVG icons from OpenWeatherMap; fallback logic uses the current weather icon when the forecast response is missing an icon.
+- Forecast entries reuse the localized weekday label to avoid duplicate day cards, even though the `/forecast` endpoint returns three-hour snapshots.
-- Forecast entries are deduplicated by the localized weekday name, so the card order mirrors the upcoming calendar days even if the API returns three-hour snapshots.
+- When the forecast data lacks an icon, the hero card’s current weather icon is used as a fallback so the layout remains consistent.
-- Place the attached `hero-preview.png` and `forecast-preview.png` inside the `README_images` folder so the images render above this text (create the folder if it is missing).
+- Drop `hero-preview.png` and `forecast-preview.png` into the `README_images` folder so they render at the top of this document (create the folder if it is missing).